-I am a professional member of the Association of Somatic and Integrative Sexologists, and have regular professional supervision.
+I am a fully insured professional member of the Association of Somatic and Integrative Sexologists, and have regular professional supervision.
 I engage in at least one additional training per year for continued professional development.

 I have built a practice in London, joyfully teaching people ways to expand their bliss, cultivate mindfulness, and address impediments to their full sexual expression.
 It is a privilege and an honour to support people in their journeys towards greater embodiment and erotic joy...